GenericMappingTools/gmt/doc/rst/source/pshistogram.rst

 -----------

-**pshistogram** reads *file* [or standard input] and examines the first data column (or use **-i**) to calculate histogram parameters based on the bin-width provided.
-Using these parameters, scaling, and optional range parameters it will generate PostScript code that plots a histogram.
+**pshistogram** reads *file* [or standard input] and examines the first data column (or one set by **-i**) to calculate histogram parameters based on the bin-width provided.
+Using these parameters, scaling, and optional range parameters it will plot the histogram.
 A cumulative histogram may also be specified.

 Required Arguments
 ------------------